Why is BTC to EUR pair important to traders?

 The crypto market is extremely volatile, which provides huge potential for speculation.
 The BTC to EUR pairing is one of the most popularly traded crypto-to-fiat currency pairs in the world.

 BTC to EUR trading: the ultimate way to invest in Bitcoin

 Although the volume of Bitcoin to Euro trading is lower than its American counterpart BTC to USD, it is steadily growing.
 The BTC/EUR and vice versa account for almost five per cent of global Bitcoin transactions.

 Bitcoin traders can always profit from BTC price swings.
 You can either go long or short, depending on Bitcoin to EUR’s price movement, and benefit from the price difference.

-With Bitcoin showing a remarkably strong start in 2020, and Bitcoin futures volume rapidly increasing, the volume of the currency pair looks set to increase in the years to come.
+With Bitcoin hitting new heights in 2021 and Bitcoin futures volume rapidly increasing, the growth of the currency pair looks set to increase in the years to come.

 Convert BTC to EUR at Currency.com and trade it with 100x leverage and tight spread.

 Advanced charts and tools

 Access to 70+ technical indicators and analysis tools, powerful charts, real-time price alerts and notifications.